-Using the new Form A | FCA

-The FCA published changes to using the new form A.

-They have incorporated a new version of form A

-Some of the changes include:

-- Adding questions of the right to work in the UK

-- · Removal of the send later function

-- · Improved virus scanning on attachments

-- A checklist of information needed before you start the application

-- Improved layout

-- Easier navigation

-- Improved help and guidance

-- If you are a solo regulated firm, you will input 10 years of Employment history instead of uploading a CV.
+Update Summary Action for firms Using the new Form A FCA The FCA published changes to using the new form A. Firms should read through the new Form A and ensure Date published: 12 April 2024 They have incorporated a new version of form A that they are clear on all the changes and how these affect the firm, Some of the changes include: Your consultants are able to help if you have any questions or queries regarding the form.
+Adding questions of the right to work in the UK Removal of the send later function Improved virus scanning on attachments A checklist of information needed before you start the application Improved layout Easier navigation Improved help and guidance If you are a solo regulated firm, you will input 10 years of Employment history instead of uploading a CV.